bhackel/bhackel/README.md

 - 💬 Ask me about my freelance developer projects

-- 🔭 I’m currently working on **20 open-source projects**, while you sit on your ass
+- 🔭 I’m currently working on **20 open-source projects**, while you are addicted to games

 - 🌱 I began programming around **10 years before you started**